These objects and stories are part of who we are ... they have a life and they have a history.

 The project will generate two exhibitions featuring highlights from the extraordinary collection of Aboriginal and Torres Strait Islander objects held at the British Museum.

-The Encounters exhibition opens at the National Museum in Canberra on 26 November 2015.
+The Encounters exhibition opens at the National Museum in Canberra in November 2015.
 Encounters will:

 - reveal the diverse contacts that occurred between Aboriginal and Torres Strait Islander peoples and British explorers and settlers during the early years of European colonisation.